jamestiotio/solvent/README.md

 - Depending on what your operating system is, around 5-6 GB of space if you use the CPU-only version of PyTorch or around 7-8 GB of space if you use the CUDA GPU version of PyTorch.
 - Around 16 GB of RAM.
 More is highly recommended.
-- A CUDA-compatible NVIDIA GPU as listed [here](https://developer.nvidia.com/cuda-gpus#compute).
-This is because PyTorch currently only works with CUDA-compatible NVIDIA GPUs for GPU acceleration.
-You could try using PyTorch with CPU (which would run more slowly) if you do not have a CUDA-compatible NVIDIA GPU.
+- Preferably either an Apple Mac with the M1 chip (which supports [MPS](https://developer.apple.com/documentation/metalperformanceshaders)) or a device with a CUDA-compatible NVIDIA GPU as listed [here](https://developer.nvidia.com/cuda-gpus#compute).
+This is because PyTorch currently only works with either MPS or CUDA-compatible NVIDIA GPUs for GPU acceleration.
+You could try using PyTorch with CPU (which would run more slowly) if you do not have an M1 Mac or a CUDA-compatible NVIDIA GPU.
 The GPU should also possess sufficient dedicated GPU memory, preferably 6.5 GB or more.
 Otherwise, if the GPU possesses insufficient dedicated memory, Blender might intermittently and randomly crash.

 ## Known Issues